Transition Tori in the Planar Restricted Elliptic Three Body Problem: Twist in the PRC3BP at

 \begin{proof} We will apply the procedure from the previous section and compute $a_{2,2}^{\text{Hill}}$ for the equilibrium point $L_{2}^{\text{Hill} }=(3^{-1/3},0,0,3^{-1/3}).$ The linear terms of (\ref{eq: Hills problem}) in $L_{2}^{\text{Hill}}$ are given by (\ref{eq:Hill-linear}) with eigenvalues $\pm\alpha_{1}$, $\pm\alpha_{2}$, $\alpha_{1}=\sqrt{1+2\sqrt{7}}$ and $\alpha_{2}=\sqrt{1-2\sqrt{7}}$.
 The first of the two is real and the second is pure imaginary.
 We will choose the function $\Phi^{\text{Hill}}$ composed of the eigenvectors of the eigenvalues $\pm\alpha_{1}$ and $\pm\alpha_{2}$

 with $\lambda_{1},\lambda_{2}\in\mathbb{R},$ $\beta\in\mathbb{C}$.
-The above transformation $\Phi^{\text{Hill}}$ satisfies the reality condition (\ref{eq: reality condition}), and if\textbf{\ }we choose the coefficients $\lambda_{1},\lambda_{2},\beta$ as
+The above transformation $\Phi^{\text{Hill}}$ satisfies the reality condition (\ref{eq: reality condition}), and if we choose the coefficients $\lambda_{1},\lambda_{2},\beta$ as

 then $\Phi^{\text{Hill}}$ is also canonical.
-Computing the power series $f^{\nu}$ and $g^{\nu}$ from Lemma \ref{lem: a2,2=...} at $L_{2}^{\text{Hill} }$ and using (\ref{eq: formula for a22}) to compute the term $a_{2,2} ^{\text{Hill}},$ by rather laborious computations (performed in Maple) one will obtain
+Computing the power series $f_{\nu}$ and $g_{\nu}$ from Lemma \ref{lem: a2,2=...} at $L_{2}^{\text{Hill} }$ and using (\ref{eq: formula for a22}) to compute the term $a_{2,2} ^{\text{Hill}},$ by rather laborious computations (performed in Maple) one will obtain

-Since $a_{2,2}^{\text{Hill}}\neq0$, by Lemma \ref{lem: if a_2 ne 0 then P is a twist} we have the twist property in the radius angle coordinates for all $r$ such that $0<r<R_{\text{Hill}}$ where $R_{\text{Hill}}$ is sufficiently small. \end{proof}
+Since $a_{2,2}^{\text{Hill}}\neq0$, by Lemma \ref{lem: if a_2 ne 0 then P is a twist} we have the twist property in the radius angle coordinates for all $r$ such that $0<r<R_{\text{Hill}}$, where $R_{\text{Hill}}$ is sufficiently small. \end{proof}

+\begin{remark} Let us stress that $R_{\text{Hill}}$ is independent of $\mu$.
+From our attempts of rigorous estimation of $R_{Hill}$, following the estimates conducted during the proof of Theorem~\ref{th: Twierdzenie Mosera} in \cite{Moser}, we obtain that that $R_{Hill}\approx10^{-4}$. \end{remark}

-One can also apply the procedure outlined in Section \ref{sec:lap-twist} to compute the coefficient $a_{2,2}^{\mu_{k}}$ for the PRC3BP with parameters $\mu_{k}$.
-To do so one needs to compute the libration point $L_{2}^{\mu_{k} },$ compute the expansion of the vector field at $L_{2}^{\mu_{k}}$ up to the order three, compute the linear change of coordinates $\Phi=\Phi(\mu_{k})$ and compute $a_{2,2}^{\mu_{k}}$ using Lemma \ref{lem: a2,2=...}.
-The numerical results of such computations are given in the below table.
-The values $\mu _{k}$ chosen in the table are the numerical approximations of the series (\ref{eq:muk}) from \cite{Simo}.
+One can also apply the procedure outlined in Section \ref{sec:lap-twist} to compute the coefficient $a_{2,2}^{\mu}$ for the PRC3BP with Hamiltonian (\ref{eq:PRC3BP-Hill}) expressed in Hill' coordinates (\ref{eq:Hill-coordinates}).
+To do so one needs to compute the libration point $\bar{L}_{2}^{\mu}=\mu^{-1/3}\left( L_{2}^{\mu}-\left( \mu-1,0,0,\mu -1\right) \right) $, compute the expansion of the vector field at $\bar {L}_{2}^{\mu_{k}}$ up to the order three, compute the linear change of coordinates $\Phi=\Phi(\mu)$ and compute $a_{2,2}^{\mu} $ using Lemma \ref{lem: a2,2=...}.
+Numerical results of such computations for a selection of parameters from the family $\{\mu_{k} \}$ from Theorem \ref{lem homoclinic orbit for uk} are given in the below table.
+The values $\mu_{k}$ chosen in the table are the numerical approximations of the series (\ref{eq:muk}) from \cite{Simo}.

 \begin{samepage}

 \end{samepage}